 - Red plaques (that may be the result of eczema)

-Scratching your skin too much won’t help.
-It may worsen the situation.
-Scratching too much on dry skin can lead to an ‘itch-scratch’ cycle.
+Over-scratching your skin won’t help.
+It may worsen the situation and can lead to an ‘itch-scratch’ cycle.

 Dry skin typically affects the arms, legs and abdomen.